mikamautnerrohde/researchproject/Research Project Manual.md

 Role| Requirements| Responsibilities
 ----- | ----- | ---------
-Daily supervisor|Must be PhD candidate or a more senior researcher.
-Must be active in research group that hosts the internship. |
+Daily supervisor|<ul><li>Must be PhD candidate or a more senior researcher. <li>Must be active in research group that hosts the internship.</ul> |
-Internal assessor | Is located in same lab/research group as supervisor.
-Holds a doctoral degree.
-Can be same person as daily supervisor, as long requirements for both roles are met.|
+Internal assessor | <ul><li>Is located in same lab/research group as supervisor. <li>Holds a doctoral degree. <li>Can be same person as daily supervisor, as long requirements for both roles are met.</ul>|
 External assessor (also: co-assessor) | Holds a doctoral degree.
 Must have relevant domain knowledge to assess the final report (e.g. on the methodology or research topic). |
 Examiner | Can be either the internal assessor or the external assessor.
 Must be employed at UvA.
 Must hold doctoral degree.  |

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjgyMTY2MDk4LC00Njc5MDc2OTBdfQ==
+eyJoaXN0b3J5IjpbMTExODQ2ODQ5MywtNDY3OTA3NjkwXX0=
 -->